NAlexH2/516soundmusic/notebook.md

 "Markdown All In One."
 Very useful tool.

 # 10/13/2024 - 2pm - Working on and finishing hw1
-- Setup using a Jupyter notebook
+- Setup using a Jupyter notebook.
-- Installed scipy, sounddevice, and libportaudio2
+- Installed scipy, sounddevice, and libportaudio2.
-- set timespace variable t
+- set timespace variable t.
-  - from 0 to 1
+  - from 0 to 1.
-  - number of samples to generate (sample rate * frequency)
+  - number of samples to generate (sample rate * frequency).
-- use that to generate a sine wave from -1 to 1 using floats
+- use that to generate a sine wave from -1 to 1 using floats.
-- Convert to 16 bit signed ints (`sine16 = np.int16(sine_wave * max16)`)
+- Convert to 16 bit signed ints (`sine16 = np.int16(sine_wave * max16)`).
-- Write to `not-clipped.wav` using `scipy.io.wavfile.write`
+- Write to `not-clipped.wav` using `scipy.io.wavfile.write`.
 - Here is a screenshot of what the `non-clipped.wav` looks like:
 ![](code/hw1-clipped/hw1assets/notclipped.png)
 - Using `numpy.clip(sine16//2, -8192, 8192)` you can quickly create a
 clipped version.
 That looks like this and matches the assignment:
 ![](code/hw1-clipped/hw1assets/clipped.png)
+- Saved this file as `clipped.wav` and the notebook will automatically playback the audio using the python library `sounddevice`.
-- If need be, I can make this into a quick and simple python script, but I am using a python `venv` and Jupyter notebook with a `requirements.txt`
+- If need be, I can make this into a quick and simple python script, but I am using a python `venv` and Jupyter notebook with a `requirements.txt`.

+***Assignment completed***

 # 10/13/2024 - 1:30pm - Saying "Hi"
 - Just said "Hi".
 I'm not quite sure what to expect from this course